 He closed his eyes and tried to ignore it, but it was impossible.
 He could feel it pressing down on him, slowly reaching, crushing.
 Like a coffin, he thought hopelessly.
 Then the noises began.

 There were a few horrifying moments when Arch wondered if they were right, if he was just imagining it all.
 He wondered if that would bring him comfort.
-It was hard to say which would be worse: knowing the creeping, scratching noises were real, or knowing he had lost his mind.
+It was hard to say which would be worse: knowing the creeping, scratching noises were real, or knowing he’d lost his mind.

 “Gwen,” Arch whimpered, reaching out to his nightstand to caress a small portrait of his late wife.
 His fingers fumbled in the darkness, then clumsily knocked the framed photograph onto the floor.
 Arch heard the faint clink of breaking glass, then succumbed to frightened tears.